SabianF/SabianF/README.md

 - **Having** someone level up their social skills using CNC to lv3, and becoming a Skill Teacher who gets paid to share their social skills knowledge with new learners
 - **Getting to know** someone who enjoys engaging with people, hosting mini-events, challenges, etc who may want to chat about helping to grow Ugeddit's Discord community

-If you know someone who may want to help with either of these (or similar), let me know!
+If you know someone who may want to help with any of these, I'd be happy if you let them (and me) know!

 ---